ALanMAttano/PrecisionUV/README.md

 - 💎 **Optimized for unwrapping Mesh, NURBS, and SubD workflows**
 - 🏁 **High-resolution Texture Checker Grid:** Built for maximum contrast and visibility in UV layout workflows.
-- 💯 **Multiple Resolutions:** Available in 8K, 4K, 2K, and 1K — ensuring sharp results across performance needs.
+- 💯 **Multiple Resolutions:** Available in 8K, 4K, 2K, 1K, and lower — ensuring sharp results across performance needs.
 - 🧱 **High-Density Grid + Pixel Noise:** Ideal for testing filtering, mip-mapping, and identifying blur artifacts.
 - 🎯 **Numbered Coordinates:** marked from [0,0] to [1,1] for orientation and reference.
 - ✅ **PBR-Friendly Grayscale:** Clean and neutral, optimized for the base color channel.